Posts

 Rice Water For Hair & Skin: Evidence & Benefits

-Rice water has amazing hair and skin benefits.
+As you’ll find out, rice water has amazing hair and skin benefits.
 Recent research has shown that rice water exhibits hair care effects, such as decreasing surface friction and improving hair elasticity.
 Rice water has inositol, a carbohydrate, that can repair damaged hair, as well as protect it from damage.
 Specialized imaging technique shows that inositol stays inside the hair even after rinsing, offering continuing hair protection and beautifying effects.

 So, Rinsing or washing your hair with rice water will improve manageability and protect it from future damage.
 In addition, the amino acids, vitamins, and minerals in the rice water strengthen the hair roots, add volume and sheen and make hair feel thicker, silky, and smooth.
 These awesome benefits explain the 6 feet, healthy, long, and beautiful hair of the Yao women.